 According to an expert, it seems you won’t even have to do much in terms of taking care of their physical health.
 These birds know how to take care of themselves.

-You could say they are the chicken equivalent of the stereotypical gym buff.
+You could say they are the chicken equivalent of an avid gym-goer always exercising.
 Liege Fighter Chickens are always moving around.
 They are either flapping their wings or simply picking things from the ground, similar to a muscle person always lifting weights.

 Additionally, they decide how much they need to eat.
-Any effort to improve the Liege Fighter’s weight would be futile unless they decide that there is something to improve.
+Any effort to improve the Liege Fighter’s weight would be futile unless it decides that there is something to improve.

 Furthermore, handlers would attest that they are more robust than other breeds in more ways than one.
 Aside from having powerful movements, these birds can withstand and endure many illnesses and ailments that could already be fatal for other breeds.